wtliao/text2image/README.md

 - [ ] instruction for evaluation

 ## Prepare data
-1. Download the preprocessed metadata for [birds](https://drive.google.com/open?id=1O_LtUP9sch09QH3s_EBAgLEctBQ5JBSJ) [coco](https://drive.google.com/open?id=1rSnbIGNDGZeHlsUlLdahj0RJ9oo6lgH9) and save them to `data/`
+1. Download the preprocessed metadata for [birds](https://drive.google.com/open?id=1O_LtUP9sch09QH3s_EBAgLEctBQ5JBSJ) and [coco](https://drive.google.com/open?id=1rSnbIGNDGZeHlsUlLdahj0RJ9oo6lgH9) and save them to `data/`
-2. Download the [birds](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) image data.
-Extract them to `data/birds/`
+2. Download [birds](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) dataset and extract the images to `data/birds/`
 3. Download [coco](http://cocodataset.org/#download) dataset and extract the images to `data/coco/`

-## Pre-trained text encoder
+## Pre-trained DAMSM model
-1. Download the [pre-trained text encoder](https://drive.google.com/open?id=1GNUKjVeyWYBJ8hEU-yrfYQpDOkxEyP3V) for CUB and save it to `DAMSMencoders/bird/inception/`
+1. Download the [pre-trained DAMSM for bird](https://drive.google.com/open?id=1GNUKjVeyWYBJ8hEU-yrfYQpDOkxEyP3V) for CUB and save it to `DAMSMencoders/`
-2. Download the [pre-trained text encoder](https://drive.google.com/open?id=1zIrXCE9F6yfbEJIbNP5-YrEe2pZcPSGJ) for coco and save it to `DAMSMencoders/coco/inception/`
+2. Download the [pre-trained DAMSM for coco](https://drive.google.com/open?id=1zIrXCE9F6yfbEJIbNP5-YrEe2pZcPSGJ) for coco and save it to `DAMSMencoders/`

 ## Trained model
 you can download our trained models from our [onedrive repo](https://1drv.ms/u/s!At2RxWvE6z1zgvEoglA1flTSnHZqHg?e=TtJNEW)

 ## Start training
 Run main.py file.
 Please adjust args in the file as your need.